 January reminds me who's in charge.

-I walked to school this morning in indigo twilight, the dry snow sparkling in front of me like faeries.
+I walked to school yesterday morning in indigo twilight, the dry snow sparkling in front of me like faeries.
 A big chunk of moon hung over the southwest.
 The snow creaks, a rare sound here.
 It's cold.

 In June I'll live forever.
 In January I am mortal.
 How many Januaries left?
 Likely less than 30, and possibly none.